-What are Stimulants?
+What Are Stimulants?

-Doctors prescribe stimulants to individuals of all ages with varying prescription drug brand names and doses, depending on the individuals needs and severity of the condition.
+Doctors prescribe stimulants to individuals of all ages with varying prescription drug brand names and doses, depending on the individual’s needs and severity of the condition.

-While stimulants are commonly thought to be prescription drugs, there are also drugs classified under the same category that fit the into illicit drugs, such as methamphetamine and cocaine.
+While stimulants are commonly thought to be prescription drugs, there are also drugs classified under the same category that fit into illicit drugs, such as methamphetamine and cocaine.

 After getting accustomed to the boosted feelings a user receives, individuals have a high tendency of becoming hooked on them.
-The feeling of ‘normal’ then becomes associated with taking them and going without them for a full day begins to feel like a challenge.
+The feeling of normal then becomes associated with taking them and going without them for a full day begins to feel like a challenge.

-After enough time, one can become dependent on them and feel as though they are experiencing withdrawal symptoms if they attempt to reduce their dosage or go without it at all.
+After enough time, users can become dependent and begin experiencing withdrawal symptoms if they attempt to reduce their dosage or go without it at all.
 Users, more often than not, also experience mood changes frequently and resort back to their stimulant to remedy their ill feelings.

 If you or a loved one are struggling with reducing the dosage of any stimulants or discontinuing the use of the drug altogether, please contact us.
 We have certified addiction specialists available to assist in all protocols necessary with treatment.